crowleyp5/heat-mortality/README.md

 ![PoissonResid](assets/after.png)

-The map is a much nicer blue-green color that shows great improvement from the linear fit.
+The map is a much nicer blue-green color that shows great improvement over the linear fit.